What is Cash Surrender Value of Life Insurance?

 Table of Contents

 Cash surrender value is the accumulated cash value that accrues in certain types of permanent life insurance policies.
-Effectively, it’s the savings component built into some policy types, particularly Whole Life and Universal Life policies.
+Effectively, it’s the savings component built into some policy types, particularly Whole Life and Universal Life Insurance policies.
 The amount accrued is directly affected by the age of the policy and the total amount the policyowner contributes to the account.
 In the event the policyowner terminates the policy, the cash value is returned to the policyowner less any fees or penalties.
+Policyholders should consider their options carefully before making a decision.

 While the cash surrender value amount can be significantly less than the death benefit, policyowners often use the money they receive for retirement or other life expenses.
 However, they should be aware that the tax consequences of surrendering a life insurance policy could impact the full value.